sqayner/nodejs-krdae-earthquake-api/README.md

 ## USAGE
 1. Add [request-promise](https://www.npmjs.com/package/request-promise) library to your project.
 You can use `> npm i request-promise`
 2. Earthquake.js file add to project root
-3. Add the following code to the index.js file.
+3. You can use the API with the code below.
 ```javascript
 const apiEarthquake = require('./earthquake')